 But I still couldn’t make sense of it all.
 (I wish I could talk to my Grandmother now about the interior life and following Christ.)
 So I started studying philosophy and psychology in college.
 And didn’t find any real answers there.
 Went on to search for truth along many different paths.
 Didn’t find much convincing help there.
 Ended up finding a (temporary) home in Eastern religion, became a practicing Buddhist for several years, but I was always uncomfortable with its agnosticism (and downright atheism, in some branches of study).
 (And I had an interesting habit of addressing my Buddhist “prayers” to “Father” or “Our Father.”
 The Lord was probably just shakin’ His head.)
 I was always on the lookout for anything that would help me understand Christianity, and, surprisingly perhaps, this long search did help me begin to understand a few things.

-Well, to make a long story longer, I asked the priest who had taught the class (after the original facilitator couldn’t continue due to illness) if I could take convert classes.
+Well, to make a long story longer (actually, this is a much-abbreviated version), I asked the priest who had taught the class (after the original facilitator couldn’t continue due to an injury) if I could take convert classes.
+(He said yes and those were some of the best days in my life!)
 I fell in love with Christ and His Church and during the Easter Vigil 1996, I received Confirmation and First Holy Communion.
 I was grinning and giddy like a young bride.
 Well, young-ish.